NY Attorney General Resigns After Ex-Girlfriend Says He Called Her His ‘Brown Slave’

-New York State Attorney General Eric Schneiderman resigned from his position just hours after the New Yorker published a damning piece alleging that he committed physical abuse against four women.
+New York State Attorney General Eric Schneiderman resigned from his position just hours after the

 One of his victims was Harvard-educated Tanya Selvaratnam, a Sri Lankan activist writer who had a year-long relationship with Schneiderman.